 In 2011, Bethany received her first Lilly Teacher Creativity Grant, and traveled to New Orleans and New York City, exploring the current trends of jazz in those two cities.
 She experienced dozens of jazz shows, attended the Band Director Academy at Jazz at Lincoln Center, composed her first piece for big band, and came home with a whole new concept of jazz pedagogy at the secondary level.
 Since her return from this experience, her bands have expanded from 1 to 5 high school big bands, and the top band has made three appearances at the ISSMA Indiana Jazz State Finals, an event created in 2016, and in 2021 Noblesville Jazz 1 was named a Jazz at Lincoln Center Essentially Ellington Festival Finalist and placed 2nd at the National Jazz Fest Large School Jazz Ensemble Category.

-Bethany currently serves as the North Central Division Representative for the National Association for Music Education Jazz Council (NAfME), and President of the Indiana Jazz Educators Association.
+Bethany currently serves as the North Central Division Representative and Chair-Elect for the National Association for Music Education Jazz Council (NAfME), and President of the Indiana Jazz Educators Association.
 During her time as IJEA President, she has spearheaded efforts to create the All-District Jazz Program, a Junior All-State Jazz Ensemble, began a guest artist partnership with Jazz at Lincoln Center, and created a partnership between the All-State Jazz Combo and the annual Indy Jazz Fest.

 In 2018, Bethany was a part of the inaugural Indiana Jazz Girls Day, traveling around the state playing bass at concerts and workshops with New York City Musicians Leni Stern, Jamie Baum, and Indiana-based Monika Herzig.
 She continues to travel with this group annually in the spring, playing bass and serving as clinician at workshops around the state of Indiana, inspiring young jazz musicians to be leaders on the bandstand.